komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/insert.md

 ### set {#onduplicatekeyupdate-set}

-After calling the `onDuplicateKeyUpdate` function and before calling other functions, you can call the `set` function to set specific values to the columns to be updated:
+After calling the `onDuplicateKeyUpdate` function, you can call the `set` function to set specific values to the columns to be updated:

 ```kotlin